neuza-git/lifx-dash/README.md

 `screen -md dashbutton`

-_(for now it just run and listen for the network traffic you can ctrl-c to quit but it does require to be run in background manually, for example [the screen package that I find very easy to use](https://linuxize.com/post/how-to-use-linux-screen/))_
+_(for now it just run and listen for the network traffic you can ctrl-c to quit but it does require to be run in background manually, for example I personally use [the screen package](https://linuxize.com/post/how-to-use-linux-screen/)that I find very easy to use)_